It’s the relationship equivalent of “We need to talk.”

 3) Back up your files

 What a company fears most (besides the chair-throwing incident) is a disgruntled employee stealing private company information.
 To be clear, a scenario where a laid off salesperson grabs their “Rolodex” of client names with the intention of luring them away is both illegal and unethical.
+According to one study, 1 in 4 departing employees steal data when leaving.

 Further complicating things in the digital age are the myriad of passwords that employees have for company servers or social media sites.
 With access to a company’s brand page on Facebook or Twitter, an angry employee can spread his displeasure to millions within minutes.